Colossians - A demonstration of the "Science of Textual Criticism"

 Colossians 3 This chapter particularly shows the confusion of the modern versions and the disparity among the "oldest and the best" manuscripts.
 But first, we will address a translation issue.

-Once again, our Bible critic is mistaken.
+And once again, our Bible critics are mistaken.
 The word phroneo can also have an emotional element, rather than a purely mental assent.
 Even the NKJV translates this word twice as "care" in Philippians 4:10.
 "But I rejoiced in the Lord greatly, that now at the last YOUR CARE of me hath flourished again; wherein YE WERE ALSO CAREFUL, but ye lacked opportunity."

 The NKJV has "care" and the NASB, ESV say "concern".
 The same word is used in Philippians 1:7 where the KJB says "it is meet for me to THINK this of you all", but the NIV, NASB, ESV say "for me TO FEEL this way about you"